Cavalletta98/Behavioral-Architecture-with-Real-Simulation/README.md

 The user can interact with the robot by moving the ball
 # Software architecture and states diagrams
 ## Software architecture
-The architercture is composed by 4 components:
+The architercture is composed by 5 components:

-- Command: simulate a user that move the ball into the arena
+- Ball: simulate a user that move the ball into the arena

 - Ball detection: detect the green ball